Steven Crowder: Controversies

-Violations of online policies
+Alleged violations of online policies

 In June 2019, YouTube investigated Crowder for his use of racist and homophobic slurs towards Carlos Maza in multiple videos reacting to the Vox series Strikethrough, which Maza hosts.
 Crowder referred to Maza using homophobic slurs and mocked his voice while sometimes wearing an offensive shirt.
-Maza expressed disappointment in YouTube for not providing enough protection against alleged harassment.
+Maza criticized YouTube for not providing enough protection against alleged harassment.
 Vox Media's The Verge published an article stating that Crowder's videos "routinely contain egregious violations of YouTube's policies against cyberbullying".
 Crowder responded with a video where he said his use of slurs was "playful ribbing" on his show and that he is opposed to doxxing and harassment.

 While YouTube acknowledged that Crowder's language was hurtful, it initially concluded that "the videos as posted don't violate our policies", determining Crowder had not encouraged his viewers to harass or dox Maza and that the main point of his video was to respond to opinion.
 The decision to not suspend the channel drew considerable criticism.
 The next day, YouTube suspended the channel's monetization, describing the objectionable content as "a pattern of egregious actions harmed the broader community".
 The reversal of the decision not to suspend the channel drew considerable criticism as well.
 In August 2020, YouTube re-monetized some of Crowder's content on the site, stating that Crowder's content had since become compliant with YouTube policy.